The best and most comfortable slipcovered sofas of 2022 & how to pick them

 You can even sit crossed legged or however you want because of it’s large seating depth, which is something you won’t do very well on the Ektorp.

-For some odd reason though, the Farlov has a far more limited selection of slipcover fabrics/colors compared to the Ektorp.
+For some odd reason though, the Farlov has a far more limited selection of slipcover fabrics/colors compared to several other IKEA couches.

 The only options available are safe, solid colors which is a shame since the Farlov would look absolutely premium (read: expensive) in some bold, luscious colors.

-Best Mid-Priced Slipcovered Sofa: Stone & Beam Carrigan
+Best Mid-Priced Slipcovered Sofa: Stone & Beam Faraday

 Surprise, surprise!
 It’s not everyday that you’ll see a sofa from Stone & Beam getting a mention.
 It’s a brand that flies under the radar, but shouldn’t.